 Meanwhile, in Reykjavik, Iceland, the online retail platform AHA made a deal with autonomous drone maker Flytrex to kick off the world’s first drone delivery service.
 Reykjavik is a sprawling coastal city with few skyscrapers and a mishmash of rivers, making the sky a more efficient delivery path than the ground.
 Clearly, there are many physical and regulatory hurdles to success.
 While such a system is as of yet impractical for many U.S. cities, it’s another bold move in last-mile delivery that will find applications, experts believe.
 Amazon, Uber, and other tech giants are testing small autonomous aircraft of their own.

 In the U.S., researchers and entrepreneurs are experimenting with self-driving delivery robots designed to roll along sidewalks carrying lunches, groceries, or pizzas.
-Starship Technologies is currently testing a six-wheeled robot that can make deliveries within a 2-mile radius of its charging station.
+Starship Technologies is currently testing a that can make deliveries within a 2-mile radius of its charging station.
 The bots have already racked up more than 100,000 miles of test driving and have convinced Domino’s Pizza to give them a go.